 A. Wheat $0.60 per bushel

-Should two or more wheat Futures Contract months within a crop year (or the remaining contract month in a crop year) close at limit bid or limit offer, the daily price limits for all contract months shall increase by 50 percent the next business day and an additional 50 percent each subsequent day two or more contract months within a crop year (or the remaining contract month in a crop year) close at limit bid or limit offer.
-Daily price limits shall revert back to $0.60 after no wheat Futures Contract month closes limit bid or limit offer for three consecutive business days.
+Should two or more wheat Futures Contract months within a crop year close at limit bid or limit offer, the daily price limits for all contract months shall increase by 50 percent the next business day.
+Daily price limits shall revert back to $0.60 the business day after which no wheat Futures Contract month closes at the expanded limit bid or limit offer.

 B. National Corn Index $0.40